t1mch0w/MyLisp/README.txt

   D. Project.java: Project class contains the main function of the
      project.
 It also creates some instances of MyParser and MyScanner classes.
-	E. MyEvaluate.java: This is the Evaluate function in Project 2.
+	E. MyEvaluate.java: This is the Evaluate function in Project 3.
 This is a class that can be revoked to evalute semantics starting from a Node class.
 There is a function 'eval' that returns the result in a format of Node class.
+In this project, I add some code for DEFUN and a lot of checks for completeness.